OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

 .. warning::

-    The ``config.inc.php`` file and its related static options are deprecated and will be removed in the next major version, 8.0.
+    The ``config.inc.php`` file and its static options are deprecated and will be removed in the next major version (OXID eShop 8).

+    While deprecated, this file remains the supported configuration method throughout the entire OXID eShop 7 series.

 Database connection
 -------------------